 Margaret Island Water Tower, Water tower on Margaret Island, Budapest, Hungary

-The structure was designed by architect Szilárd Zielinski in 1911 as part of Budapest's early twentieth-century infrastructure expansion.
-Water supply operations continued from its construction until being discontinued in 2003.
+The tower was designed by architect Szilárd Zielinski and completed in 1911 as part of Budapest's growing infrastructure at the time.
+It supplied water to the island for nearly a century before operations ended in 2003.

 The tower now functions as an exhibition space where different art collections are displayed throughout the year.
 These installations are located near the outdoor theater, giving the historic structure a contemporary cultural role.